Panthoos/TASC-Application-Pantho/EXPLANATION PARAGRAPHS.md

-Note my publisher and subscruber nodes are in the files publisher.py and subscriber.py under the folder tasc_application Also my publisher node pulls data from rover_data.py, and ignore the vs_code files that was mb
+Note my publisher and subscriber nodes are in the files publisher.py and subscriber.py under the folder tasc_application Also my publisher node pulls data from rover_data.py, and ignore the vs_code files that was mb

 Explanation for data types: